verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Updated OpenSearch heap memory settings
 - Fixed the WebLogic and Helidon Grafana dashboards so that they display data properly
 - Updated base and other images to resolve CVEs
-- Performance enhancements to the Verrazzano CLI
--

 ### v1.4.0
 Features: